choria-legacy/marionette-collective/website/reference/basic/basic_cli_usage.md

 servers.
 Consequently, *package* prompts for confirmation and, at the end of processing, displays a brief summary of the network status.

-While the behaviors of custom applications are not always consistant with each other, in general they accept the standard discovery flags.
+While the behaviors of custom applications are not always consistent with each other, in general they accept the standard discovery flags.
 For details of which flags are accepted in a given application, use the *mco help appname* command.